fraserstark/Getting-and-Cleaning-Data/Codebook.md

 # Codebook

-For each observation the following attributes are provied in the dataset
+For each observation the following attributes are provided in the dataset

 ### Activity
 An identifier for the activity for the observation